How Do I Hear God’s Voice Clearly?

 • Is it the right time to ask for outside advice, or should I wait a bit longer?

 And you can apply the other advice above!
-Ask God who to talk to, then listen for a clear, loud answer, or for small prompts.
+Ask God who to talk to about learning how to hear God’s voice and then listen for a clear, loud answer, or for small prompts.
 Be confident that if you ask, God will answer.

-Have you done all the previous steps and still haven’t heard God’s voice?
-You may be asking “how do I hear God’s voice?” simply because God hasn’t spoken yet.
+Have you done all the previous steps and still haven’t figured out how to hear God’s voice?
+You may be asking how to hear God’s voice simply because God hasn’t spoken yet.
 Sometimes God answers your request with a simple, “Be patient.”

 Do you know the story of Abraham?
 God Himself promised Abraham so many descendants that he would be a “great nation”… but Abraham had to wait until he was one hundred years old before his heir was born!
 And his wife Sarah was ninety-nine!
 (Genesis 21:1-5)